War in Lebanon: Stranded African migrants feel abandoned – DW – 10/08/2024

 The curious case of Kenyan evacuation registrations

-The Kenyan government says that very few nationals in Lebanon have registered for evacuation despite being encouraged to do so.
+The Kenyan government says that few nationals in Lebanon have registered for evacuation, despite being encouraged to do so, beginning in July.

-Earlier this month, the State Department for Diaspora Affairs (SDDA) said it had barely received any evacuation applications, even though some Kenyans had turned to the department earlier, appealing for help.
-Then, in recent days, around 3,500 Kenyans have reportedly registered for evacuation.
-That figure represents about one-eighth of all Kenyans believed to be in Lebanon.
+The State Department for Diaspora Affairs (SDDA) has said has received around 3,500 Kenyans have reportedly registered for evacuation, mostly in the past few days.
+That figure represents only about one-eighth of all Kenyans believed to be in Lebanon.

-Roseline Njogu, the Principal Secretary for SDDA, told local media that they had evacuated less than 100 individuals in two batches due to an apparent lack of demand.
+Roseline Njogu, the Principal Secretary for SDDA, told Kenyan media that it had evacuated less than 100 individuals in two batches.
+This occured in September, when demand was apparently much lower.

 However, some Kenyan nationals claimed that they had registered for evacuation in July but have yet to see any action taken by their government to protect them.